NorwegianSeismicArray/tphasenet/README.md

 We have uploaded parts of the full data (events in the NORSAR catalogue recorded at station ARA0 in years 2001--2022) to Zenodo.
 The models used in the paper are also too large for GitHub and are uploaded to Zenodo as well.

-Data and model are available here soon:
+Data and model are available here:

 [Zenodo repository](https://www.doi.org/10.5281/zenodo.11231543)